 Depending on the organization and the job, you may apply online, email a resume and cover letter, or apply in-person.

-Here's a step by step guide for applying for a job, including how to apply for a job online, how to fill out a job application, how to write job application letters, and tips and advice for applying for jobs.
+Here's a step-by-step guide for applying for a job, including how to apply for a job online, how to fill out a job application, how to write job application letters, and tips and advice for applying for jobs.

 Applicant tracking systems provide an automated way for companies to manage the entire recruiting process, from receiving applications to hiring employees.
 These computer systems also screen applications to help employers determine which applicants they will interview for a job.

-Many companies have an involved interview process starting with screening interviews, followed by in-person interviews, second interviews, and even third interviews.
 Here's information on each step in the interview process, along with advice on the best way to handle each type of interview as you progress up the interview ladder towards a job offer.